aklump/loft_deploy/documentation/source/pantheon.md

 ## Install Terminus

-- Once your local _.loft_deploy_ exists you may install Terminus.
-- Descend into that directory, e.g. `cd .loft_deploy`
-- Install using composer `composer require pantheon-systems/terminus`
+- Install with Composer at the same level as you installed Loft Deploy, e.g. `composer require pantheon-systems/terminus`
+- Check installation using `loft_deploy.sh configtest`

 ## Configure Terminus